 Finally, a student’s well-being plays a key role in their success.
 Social events are a great way to help students meet new people and make friends, which can make the transition to college much easier.
 Make sure to include a variety of social events so that everyone can find something they enjoy.

 In addition to general events, freshman students will benefit from workshops designed just for them.
 Workshops can take place online and in person.

 One type of workshop that is particularly beneficial to first-year students is an orientation workshop.
 This type of workshop can introduce students to the expectations and culture of the college experience.
 It is an excellent way to help students feel more comfortable and confident as they begin their academic journey.

 Another type of workshop that can be helpful for first-year students is an academic skills workshop.
 Workshops can focus on topics such as time management, study skills, and effective ways to communicate with professors.
 By attending, students gain the skills and knowledge they need to be successful.

 Finally, a series of well-being workshops can help students find balance in their social and academic lives.
 These workshops can cover topics such as stress management, healthy relationships, and self-care.
 Students can learn how to take care of themselves both physically and mentally, which will set them up for success in all areas of their lives.

-Starting college can be a big change, it’s normal for students to feel overwhelmed at times.
+Starting college can be a big change.
+It’s normal for students to feel overwhelmed at times.
 It’s important for students to know that there is help available if they need it.
 Many students who could use the help do not ask for it.
-Colleges and universities can encourage help-seeking behavior by making sure it’s easy to access and normalizing it.
+Colleges and universities can encourage help-seeking behaviour by making sure it’s easy to access and normalizing it.

 Successful students who feel connected stick around.
 QuadC makes it easier for students to access student services that enable retention.
-We’d love to hear from you about your school, please reach out to one of our industry experts, click here to talk to us.
+We’d love to hear from you about your school.
+Click here to talk to us.